 Many people of European descent can trace their family members back several generations and understand the legacy that they come from.
 I, being the result of the great American mixing pot, particularly African-American, do not have that luxury.
 Aside from the fact that slave owners successfully broke all ties of African slaves and their home and lineage, and obliterated their African traditions, I also come from a diverse lineage.
 Stories of one Granny telling me about “my big fat Indian grandfather” and memories of asking my other Granny “who is that white man on the wall?” (her late husband/my grandfather – who is actually black, possibly with white ancestors) stick out most in my mind.
 Loving someone of another color was illegal and dangerous, so shame, fear, and law-breaking were associated with interracial relationships.
 While diversity in all aspects is being shown in a positive light in recent times, before the 1970s, diversity in love was viewed as especially heinous.
 I still ponder in my mind how in the world the color of skin can create such hate, but I know I will never understand it.
 I can only promote love.

-My great-grandmother, lovingly called “Mama Mable,” is of mixed heritage.
-It is believed that her father was a “mulatto” (a derogatory term describing someone of mixed heritage).
+My great-grandmother, lovingly called “Mama Mable,” is of multiracial heritage.
+It is believed that her father was a “mulatto” (a derogatory term describing someone of biracial or multiracial heritage).
 She remembered being raised earlier on by a white school teacher after her mother and grandmother died.
 Not much else is known of my family’s heritage before her generation.
 Imagine how much more complete my recorded family tree would be in the absence of racism and laws that sought to keep people of different races separated.

 Thanks to people like the Lovings:

 I like to think that my great-grandmother and our ancestors are smiling down on me right now.
 She never knew her real heritage, and she never knew me, but the chains that forbade the former have been broken.
-The majority of her great-great grandchildren are of mixed races, and it is perfectly fine.
+The majority of her great-great grandchildren are multiracial, and it is perfectly fine.
 My best friends come from a wide range of races and ethnicities.
 I am in a loving interracial relationship, and am blessed to have not experienced any discrimination.
 The world is still not perfect, but many people have let go of hatred and embraced diversity.
-We have a long way to go, but thank God we aren’t where we used to be.
-Just a suggestion, though: Let’s make everyday Loving Day 💗
+We have a long way to go, but thank goodness we aren’t where we used to be.
+Just a suggestion, though: Let’s make everyday Loving Day ?